Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 * **FULL** no changes by any user are allowed.
 This enum is the same value as the deprecated READ_ONLY_LOCK described in org.alfresco.service.cmr.lock.LockType in the Alfresco Public Java API.

 By default, a lock is persisted in the database.
 You can create a volatile in-memory lock by setting the **lifetime** property to EPHEMERAL.
-You might choose use EPHEMERAL locks, for example, if you are taking frequent short-term locks that you don&#39;t need to be kept over a restart of the repository.
-In this case you don&#39;t need the overhead of writing the locks to the database.
+You might choose use EPHEMERAL locks, for example, if you are taking frequent short-term locks that you don't need to be kept over a restart of the repository.
+In this case you don't need the overhead of writing the locks to the database.

 If a lock on the node cannot be taken, then an error is returned.